01-edu/public/subjects/devops/cloud-kube/README.md

 ### Deployment:

 Deploy the containerized microservices on your cloud provider using K8s.
+You can choose to a cloud provider K8s managed service or deploy your cluster directly on a cloud computing instance.
 Ensure that the services are load-balanced (consider using a load balancer) and can communicate with each other securely.